aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-dynamics-crm/duplicate-detection-for-dynamics-crm/_index.md

 - Remove duplicates of attachments in single record.
 - Remove duplicates of attachments in many records of single entity.
-- Remove duplicates of attachments in several entities.
+- Remove duplicates of attachments in multiple entities.

 ## System Requirements and Supported Platforms